micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 You shall be left few in number, whereas you were as the stars of heaven in multitude, because you would not obey the voice of the Lord your God.

 ###### 63
-And it shall be, _that_ just as the Lord rejoiced over you to do you good and multiply you, so the Lord will rejoice over you to destroy you and bring you to nothing; and you shall be plucked[^u] from off the land which you go to possess.
+And it shall be, _that_ just as the Lord rejoiced over you to do you good and multiply you, so the Lord will rejoice over you to destroy you and bring you to nothing; and you shall be plucked from off the land which you go to possess.

 ###### 64
 "Then the Lord will scatter you among all peoples, from one end of the earth to the other, and there you shall serve other gods, which neither you nor your fathers have known--wood and stone.

 ###### 65
-And among those nations you shall find no rest, nor shall the sole of your foot have a resting place; but there the Lord will give you a [^v]trembling heart, failing eyes, and anguish of soul.
+And among those nations you shall find no rest, nor shall the sole of your foot have a resting place; but there the Lord will give you a trembling heart, failing eyes, and anguish of soul.

 ###### 66
 Your life shall hang in doubt before you; you shall fear day and night, and have no assurance of life.